zhuxiao/asvbm/README.md

    REF_FILE    Reference file.

 Options:
-   -m INT    valid maximal region size for istics: [50000]
+   -m INT    valid maximal region size for statistics: [50000]
              0 is for all variant size are valid, and while positive values are for the valid maximal region size, then longer regions are omitted and saved to the file specified with '-l' option